The Rise of David Levinsky: Book VIII: The Destruction of My Temple

 He "destroys" his temple by using the money he saved up to start his own business in the garment industry.
-One order he filled went to a company that went bankrupt, so he is terribly in debt.
-After a while, he gets a check from the company stating they had re-formed themselves, and he is sent his payment for the cloaks/coats or whatever.
-His business slowly starts taking off and he trades his studies for his business.
+His first order goes to a company that soon after goes bankrupt, leaving him in terrible debt.
+When all seems lost, a check at last arrives from the company and he is able to stay afloat.
+His business slowly starts taking off and he abandons his academic plans for this new commercial enterprise.

 Book IX: Dora

 David meets Max's wife Dora, and becomes close with the entire family.
 He moves in with the family and begins to develop feelings towards Dora.
 David and the family move to a larger apartment up town, as was the trend to move up in society through the northern development of New York City.
-During their secretive affair David begins to become successful, having received an overdue paycheck and is finally able to afford materials for his shop.
-Orders begin to increase.
-David travels to acquire new business.
-He buys a bracelet for Dora, but she rejects him, partly from fear of being found out.
-Dora asks David to move out and he continues to focus on his business.
+He has an affair with Dora (though they never have sex) and his company starts to see real success.
+Orders begin to increase and he travels out of state to acquire new business.
+On one such trip, he buys a bracelet for Dora, but she rejects the gift, partly from fear of being found out.
+Finally, Dora breaks off the affair and demands David move out and sever relations with the family.

 Book X: On the Road

-He set up his business to run while he goes across the country trying to sell his garments, and he goes on and on about selling cloaks.
+He sets up his business to run while he travels across the country trying to sell his garments, and he goes on and on about selling cloaks.

 Book XI: Matrimony

-He visits a marriage broker and is set up with some woman.
+Through trial and error he is finally matched up with a fiancée.
 His fortune continues to grow.
-He also has to deal with socialists because he doesn't pay his workers (mostly orthodox Jews) terribly well but they don't complain.
-He's set to marry this woman but then the next chapter happens.
+He and his fellow industry magnates also have to handle labor disputes instigated by socialists.

 Book XII: Miss Tevkin

-Since the woman he is supposed to marry belongs to a religious family, on his trip to visit them, he realizes he can't arrive so they'll notice he traveled on the sabbath, so he stops at a resort for a night.
-There, he is smitten by this chick, miss Tevkin, who doesn't want him.
-He still falls in love with her because he's been doing that pretty regularly for the past 400 pages, that is, falling in love with women who don't reciprocate his love.
-He breaks it off with his fiancee.
+On his way to visit his fiancée's family, he stops at a resort in the Catskills.
+There, he is smitten by a woman, Miss Tevkin, who is not attracted to him.
+Nevertheless, he can't get this woman out of his head, causing him to break off his engagement.

 Book XIII: At Her Father's House

-He befriends their family and supports their socialist causes (she is a socialist) to try and win her favor.
-She marries some other guy.
+He befriends the Tevkin family and patronizes their socialist causes (she is a socialist) to try and win her favor.
+However, she rejects his proposal and marries a different suitor.

 Book XIV: Episodes of a Lonely Life

-He reflects on how lonely he is and wishes he had been a socialist rather than a capitalist.
-He says he isn't happy and in spite of the women who want him, the only girl he can think about is Miss Tevkin.
+David reflects on how lonely he is and, in spite of his massive financial success, wishes he had led an intellectual rather than commercial life.
+He says he is deeply unhappy and though many women desire his hand in marriage, the only woman he can think about is Miss Tevkin.